Direct semi-parametric estimation of the state price density implied in option prices: Simulation analysis

-Our assessments are based on two performance indicators: 1) the goodness of fit of the recovered option prices with the simulated (noise-free) ones, 2) the appropriateness of the estimated densities.
-For each simulation run we measure: \begin{itemize} \item Root Mean Squared Errors (RMSE) between the theoretical put prices ($\boldsymbol{p}^{*}$) and the estimated ones ($\hat{\boldsymbol{p}}$)
+Our assessments are based on three performance indicators: \begin{enumerate} \item The goodness of fit of the recovered option prices to the simulated (noise-free) ones, as measured by the root Mean Squared Errors (RMSE) between the theoretical put prices ($\boldsymbol{p}^{*}$) and the estimated ones ($\hat{\boldsymbol{p}}$)